 - MF Global Holdings, as Plan Administrator, in a highly publicized $3 billion trial against PwC for accounting malpractice in the U.S. District Court for the Southern District of New York.
 The lawsuit, which received widespread international media coverage, settled during the third week of trial.

-- National Grid in an action alleging fraud and breach of contract against Wipro stemming from a $950 million implementation of SAP software.
+- National Grid in an action against a software vendor stemming from a $1 billion implementation of SAP software.

-- ACA Financial Guaranty Corp., a bond insurer, in its $120 million fraud suit against Goldman, Sachs & Co. and its hedge fund client, Paulson & Co., Inc., for fraudulently inducing ACA to issue a financial guaranty for Goldman’s notorious ABACUS CDO.
+- ACA Financial Guaranty, a bond insurer, in its $120 million fraud suit against Goldman Sachs and hedge fund Paulson & Co. for fraudulently inducing ACA to issue a financial guaranty for Goldman’s notorious ABACUS CDO.